frontenddogma/css-optimization-basics/manuscript/operation.md

 * Decide on DRY boundaries: section (functionally separate CSS parts) or file, component, `@media` level?
 * Be sure to format code consistently, as `background: none`, `background:none`, and `background-image: none` could all mean the same but make our task of finding duplicates unnecessarily complicated.
 * Search for duplicate declarations:
-  - For new style sheets: after initial setup is done.
+  - For new style sheets: after the initial setup has been done.
-  - For new features and bug fixes: after the respective work is done.
+  - For new features and bug fixes: after the respective work has been done.
   - Tip: If version control highlighting for file changes is not enough, temporarily indent changed declarations to only check for their repetition.
 * Dissolve duplicate declarations:
-  - Check each declaration (in new style sheets) or each changed declaration for re-occurrence within the set boundary (when limiting deduplication to sections, take care to limit search scope to these sections).
+  - Check each declaration (in new style sheets) or each changed declaration for re-occurrence within the set boundary (when limiting de-duplication to sections, limit search scope to these sections).
   - For each duplicate declaration (the actual work):
-    + Determine which respective rule should come first in the style sheet (for this one has to have an unwritten or [written](https://meiert.com/en/blog/how-to-order-css-selectors/) standard for how to order selectors).
+    + Determine which respective rule should come first in the style sheet (for this, one has to have an unwritten or [written](https://meiert.com/en/blog/how-to-order-css-selectors/) standard for how to order selectors).
-    + If this first rule contains additional declarations, i.e. declarations that we haven’t checked yet or that aren’t duplicates, copy the entire rule and paste it after the original.
+    + If this first rule contains additional declarations, i.e., declarations that we haven’t checked yet or that aren’t duplicates, copy the entire rule and paste it after the original.
 Keep the discovered duplicate in the first rule and remove the other declarations, and vice-versa in the second rule, so that that rule is like the old rule just without the declaration we found to be used more than once.
     + Copy the selectors of the _other_ rules that contain the respective duplicate declaration to the rule that comes first.
     + Be sure to remove the duplicate declarations whose selectors have just been copied up in the style sheet, and to remove the entire rule if the rule only consisted of the now moved duplicate declaration.
     + (Repeat.)